 Every year, the University of Rijeka issues a tender for the award of scholarships/financial assistance from the “Solidarity” program of the “Aleksandar Abramov” Fund.
 Scholarships/financial assistance are intended for full-time and part-time students of lower socioeconomic status.
 Students of the University of Rijeka and its constituents are entitled to apply for the tender.
 Also, every year, students of lower socioeconomic status are granted additional subsidies for accommodation in the Trsat Student Dormitory, to facilitate access to higher education for these vulnerable groups.

-To reduce inequality, the Student Mentor project is implemented at the Faculty of Tourism and Hospitality Management.
-The Student Council launched this peer support initiative to help first-year students to adapt to new life circumstances.
-The student-mentor is expected to advise students, help them in their studies, familiarize them with the work and organization of the respective faculty, and guide them in the activities and opportunities that their faculty provides.
-In 2021, 100 student-mentors (in higher years of study) participated in the project, and were distributed among a total of 221 full-time and part-time first-year students.
-FMTU also helps the Children’s Home in Lovran.
-For every completed student survey on satisfaction with the quality of teaching (survey conducted at the level of all UNIRI constituents), FMTU donates 0.50 HRK to the Children’s Home.
-Furthermore, the Faculty joined the action of collecting and selling used books organized by the Lions Club Opatija.
-The Faculty donated its books, and the sale of all collected books took place at Korzo Street in Rijeka from November 8 to November 20, 2021.
-The books were sold at the popular price of only 15,00 HRK, and all proceeds were donated to the Department of Oncology of the Kantrida Children’s Hospital.
-FMTU also cooperates with the Association of Persons with Disabilities from Opatija.
-In December 2021, children from the Association made Christmas souvenirs that students and employees of the Faculty could buy at appropriate prices and thus support the work of the Association.
+To reduce inequality, the Student Mentor project is implemented at FMTU.
+The Student Union launched this peer support initiative to help 1st-year undergraduate students to adapt to new life circumstances.
+The “student-mentor” is expected to advise students, help them in their studies, familiarize them with the work and organization of the Faculty, and guide them in the activities and opportunities that the Faculty provides.
+FMTU also helps the children’s home in Lovran.
+For every completed student survey on satisfaction with the quality of teaching (survey conducted at all UNIRI units), FMTU donates 0.50 HRK to the children’s home.
+Furthermore, students of the Faculty volunteered at the SKAL international congress and showed activism and solidarity with their involvement.

-Employees of the Faculty of Humanities and Social Sciences are members of the TEMCO project (Thematic Network: Lifelong Education Available to All), supported by the Institute for the Development of Education.
-The project is funded by the European Social Fund (in the amount of HRK 3,542,852.64).
-The purpose of the project is to strengthen the capacity of associations (which specifically deal with education, child development, or public policies) to achieve an effective dialogue with public administration and the scientific community in the design and implementation of public policies to ensure lifelong education available to all.
+Faculty of Humanities and Social Sciences is a member of the project “Thematic Network Lifelong Education Available to All TEMCO” whose sponsor is the Institute for Development of Education.
+The source of financing is the European Social Fund (HRK 3,542,852.64).
+The purpose of the project is to strengthen the capacity of the association (which specifically deals with education, child development, or public policies) to achieve effective dialogue with public administration and the scientific community in the design and implementation of public policy to ensure lifelong education available to all.

 SDG11: SUSTAINABLE CITIES AND COMMUNITIES